lespicker/jekyll-bootstrap/residential-installations/index.md

 ### Museum-quality Traditional Prints

+{% img /images/image34-canvas.jpg %}

-We print each of our images individually in our studio, using the finest printers, archival inks and museum-quality, archival papers.
+We print each of our images individually in our studio, using the finest printers, archival inks and museum-quality, archival papers and canvas.
 We work with a custom shop to frame the images, double-matted and covered with UV protective glass or plexiglass.
 The finished product adds even more depth to our fine art images.

 ### Limited Edition Prints

+{% img /images/image05-framed.jpg %}

 For those special areas of your home, we offer the opportunity to incorporate Les' [Limited Edition Prints](/limited-edition-prints-d1.html) as part of the visual solution.